ietf-wg-alto/draft-ietf-alto-unified-props-new/others.md

   an entity domain name to be combined with an information resource name to define a resource-specific entity domain.
 Such an information resource is called "defining information resource".
-In this case, the authorized media type of the defining information resources MUST be specified in the document defining the entity domain type.
+In this case, the authorized media type of the defining information resources MUST be unique and MUST be specified in the document defining the entity domain type.
 When an entity domain type allows combinations with defining resources, this must be indicated and the conditions fully specified in the document.
   The defining information resource for an entity domain type is the one
   that:
   * has an entry in the IRD,